jarecoo/practice/notes.md

 - “Of course I deprecate war, but if it is brought to my door the bringer will find me at home” - James Garfield, in The Daily Stoic, p.90
 - “Trust, but verify”
 - “‘When you first rise in the morning tell yourself: I will encounter busybodies, ingrates, egomaniacs, liars, the jealous and cranks’ - Marcus Aurelius, Meditations, 2.1 …The point of this preparation is not to write off everyone in advance.
 It is that, maybe, because you’ve prepared for it, you’ll be able to act with patience, forgiveness, and understanding” The Daily Stoic, p.108
+- “‘When your sparring partner scratches or head-butts you, you don’t then take a show of it, or protest, or view him with suspicion or as plotting against you.
+And yet you keep an eye on him, not as an enemy or with suspicion, but with a healthy avoidance.
+You should act this way with all things in life.
+We should give a pass to many things with our fellow trainees.’ - Marcus Aurelius, Meditations, 6.20; The Daily Stoic 128
+- “Whenever someone has done wrong by you, immediately consider what notion of good or evil they had in doing it.
+For when you see that, you’ll feel compassion, instead of astonishment or rage.”
+Marcus Aurelius, Meditations, 7.26; The Daily Stoic, p.
+82
+- “Nobody thinks they’re wrong, even when they are.
+They thing they’re right, they’re just mistaken…Could it be that the slights you’ve experienced or the harm that others have done to you was not inflicted intentionally?
+What if they they simply thought they were doing the right thing - for them, even for you?…How much more tolerant and understanding would you be today if you could see the actions of other people as attempts to do the right thing?”
+The Daily Stoic, p.82
+- “‘When you first rise in the morning tell yourself: I will encounter busybodies, ingrates, egomaniacs, liars, the jealous and cranks’ - Marcus Aurelius, Meditations, 2.1 …The point of this preparation is not to write off everyone in advance.
+It is that, maybe, because you’ve prepared for it, you’ll be able to act with patience, forgiveness, and understanding” The Daily Stoic, p.108

 ### Be Healthy - Physically and Mentally
 - Physical